Bath curse tablets: Examples

 An alternative translation of the above inscription is:

-May I, Windiorix for/at Cuamena defeat (alt. summon to justice) the worthless woman, oh divine Deieda.

 Significance

 The Bath curse tablets are the most important record of Romano-British religion yet published.
 Curse tablets are of particular use in evidencing the Vulgar Latin of everyday speech, and, since their publication in 1988, the Bath inscriptions have been used as evidence of the nature of British Latin.
 Additionally, the contents of the inscriptions have been used as evidence of popular attitudes to crime and the system of justice.

 In 2014, the Bath curse tablets were recognised by UNESCO in its Memory of the World UK Register.